-Mr. Marsh was appointed to the position of Executive Vice President, General Counsel and Secretary in November 2002 and entered into the Company's standard form of employment agreement at that time.
-In September 2005, he was promoted to Executive Vice President, General Counsel and Secretary.
-As determined by our Compensation Committee, Mr. Marsh received an annual salary of \$508,595 for the fiscal year ended June 30, 2019.
-Mr. Marsh retired from Myriad Genetics effective July 1, 2019 and consequently will not receive a salary as EVP General Counsel and Secretary in fiscal year 2020.
-On July 1, 2019, the Company entered a six-month agreement with Mr. Marsh under which Mr. Marsh agreed not to compete with the Company and will provide consultation to the Company on an as-needed basis, in return for which the Company will pay Mr. Marsh \$20,000 per month.
-His annual cash incentive bonus for fiscal 2019 was \$205,981 as determined by our Compensation Committee.
-Additionally, in September 2018, the Compensation Committee approved a three-year cash incentive award under our 2013 Executive Incentive Plan pursuant to which Mr. Marsh, but for his retirement effective July 1, 2019, would have been entitled to receive up to \$114,434 as of the end of fiscal 2021 if the Company achieves the performance goals discussed above in the Compensation Discussion and Analysis under the heading "Fiscal Year 2019 Named Executive Officer Compensation - Long-Term Incentive Awards - Three-Year Cash Incentive Bonus."
-On September 19, 2018, he was granted a restricted stock unit award of 40,000 shares of the Company, subject to time-based and performance-based vesting requirements.
-Based on the level of accomplishment of the performance-based metric for fiscal 2019, the restricted stock unit award reduced to 95 percent of the original grant or 38,000 shares.
-Due to his retirement from the Company effective July 1, 2019, Mr. Marsh will not be eligible for any further salary, bonus, or Long-Term Incentive Awards, including the award scheduled
+Mr. King is our former Executive Vice President of International.
+He was appointed to the position of Executive Vice President of International in July 2010 and entered into the Company's standard form of employment agreement at that time.
+Mr. King retired from the Company on October 1, 2020, at which point he entered a consulting agreement under which he will continue to provide consulting and transitional services to the Company until December 31, 2020 (which period may be extended by mutual agreement of the parties).
+As determined by our Compensation Committee, he received an annual salary of \$405,725 for the fiscal year ended June 30, 2020.
+Mr. King was paid an annual base salary of \$428,000 for the portion of the 2020 transition period during which he was an employee and will be paid a fee of \$10,000 per month during his consulting arrangement.
+His annual MBO incentive bonus for fiscal 2020 was \$108,193 as determined by our Compensation Committee and paid out in restricted stock units that vest over a two-year period.
+Such shares will only vest in the event Mr. King's consulting agreement is extended through August 2021.
+Additionally, in September 2019, the Compensation Committee approved a three-year cash incentive award under our 2013 Executive Incentive Plan pursuant to which Mr. King would have been entitled to receive up to \$97,374 as of the end of fiscal 2022 if we achieve the performance goals discussed above in the Compensation Discussion and Analysis under the heading "Fiscal Year 2020 Named Executive Officer Compensation - Long-Term Incentive Awards - Three-Year Cash Incentive Bonus."
+However, Mr. King retired from the Company on October 1, 2020 and consequently is no longer eligible to receive this award.
+On September 25, 2019, he was granted a restricted stock unit award of 27,000 shares of the Company, subject to time-based and performance-based vesting requirements.
+Based on the level of accomplishment of the performance-based metric for fiscal 2020, the restricted stock unit award was reduced to 82 percent of the original grant or 22,140 shares.
+Mr. King did not receive a restricted stock unit award for the 2020 transition period given his retirement from the Company.